Access control for retail stores protects merchandise like this.

 What is access control in retail?

-Access control in retail is the system in which you manage and verify access to the store and to staff-only areas.
-Access control allows you to secure your building without turning away customers.
-Usually, access control devices are paired with other security systems.
+Access control in retail is the system for managing and verifying access to the store and to staff-only areas.
+It allows you to secure your building without turning away customers.
+Access control for multi-tenant properties is usually paired with other security systems.

 Is retail theft really increasing?

 Unfortunately, retail theft is on the rise.
-New York and Los Angeles have respectively reported a 64% and 61% increase in theft and shoplifting.
+New York and Los Angeles have reported a 64% and 61% increase in theft and shoplifting, respectively.

 Benefits of access control for retail